 Field-hunting tip

-Look in oxidized hydrothermal polymetallic ore deposits country — that is the host setting where cobaltlotharmeyerite typically forms.
+Look in oxidized hydrothermal polymetallic ore deposits country, the host setting where cobaltlotharmeyerite typically forms.
 If you start seeing arsenates, tsumcorite, dolomite in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals, often in radial aggregates or crusts habit, so train your eye for that shape before scanning the outcrop.